 • Vacation (randomization) mode

-You can customize sunset/sunrise times, create lighting scenes, use the auto-shutoff feature, and even set up a vacation (randomization) function when you are away.
-To make your settings and commands easier, the outlet plug is compatible with numerous tools.
+Packed with various features and settings, it allows you to customize sunset/sunrise times, create lighting scenes, utilize the auto-shutoff feature, and even establish a vacation (randomization) function when you are away.

 What I liked